matthoendorf/alias-open-source/README.md

 cd alias-open-source
-npm install                     # installs openai, he, sanitize-html, … export API_SECRET="Bearer sk-…" # your OpenAI key node main.js                    # or deploy as a Netlify / labmda function
+npm install                     # installs openai, he, sanitize-html, … export API_SECRET="Bearer sk-…" # your OpenAI key node main.js                    # or deploy as a Netlify / lambda function
 ```

 ## Configuration

 ### config.js glossary

-* **TIMEOUT_MS**
-  Hard stop (in milliseconds) for the entire Lambda / Netlify-function run.
+* **TIMEOUT_MS**: Hard stop (in milliseconds) for the entire Lambda / Netlify-function run.
   If the handler doesn't return in this time the request is rejected with “Request timed out”.

-* **normLevThreshold**
-  Maximum *normalised* Levenshtein distance (0 – 1).
+* **normLevThreshold**: Maximum *normalised* Levenshtein distance (0 – 1).
 If the distance between two answers is less than or equal to `normLevThreshold`, they count as duplicates.

-* **rawLevThreshold**
-  Maximum *raw* Levenshtein distance (absolute character edits).
+* **rawLevThreshold**: Maximum *raw* Levenshtein distance (absolute character edits).
 If the distance is less than or equal to `rawLevThreshold`, the answers count as duplicates (except for ultra-short strings).

-* **normLCSThreshold**
-  Minimum *normalised* longest-common-substring (LCS) ratio (0 – 1).
+* **normLCSThreshold**: Minimum *normalised* longest-common-substring (LCS) ratio (0 – 1).
 If the ratio is greater than or equal to `normLCSThreshold`, the pair is treated as a duplicate.

-* **rawLCSThreshold**
-  Minimum absolute LCS length (characters).
+* **rawLCSThreshold**: Minimum absolute LCS length (characters).
 If two answers share at least `rawLCSThreshold` consecutive characters, they are flagged as duplicates.

-* **maxBatchSize**
-  When checking a target answer against other responses, we chunk that list into batches no larger than this before sending them to `identify-duplicates.js`.
+* **maxBatchSize**: When checking a target answer against other responses, we chunk that list into batches no larger than this before sending them to `identify-duplicates.js`.

-* **openAIModel**
-  Name of the OpenAI chat model used for quality classification and effort scoring (defaults to `"gpt-4o"`).
+* **openAIModel**: Name of the OpenAI chat model used for quality classification and effort scoring (defaults to `"gpt-4o"`).

 ### Still to implement